kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 By using Acrobatics, you can maneuver yourself to flank or get behind your opponent, which giving you a considerable tactical advantage in combat.
 You attempt this right before making an Attack Roll.
 To do so, you perform an Opposed Skill Check with your Acrobatics Skill against either the Attack or Acrobatics Skill of your opponent.
 This maneuver occurs in one motion together with an attack.

 With less than 10 DoS, you are unable to maneuver into position but you do not leave yourself open to being hit and the attack can proceed as normal.
 If you win the Opposed Check with 10 DoS, you have placed yourself on your enemy’s flank and can then attack.
 With 15 DoS or more, you have maneuvered behind them and can then attack.
 If the maneuver fails, the defender has prevented your maneuvering and you lose the ability to perform the Attack Action and can thereafter Counter, gaining the full DoF as a bonus.
 If you have the ability to make multiple Attack Actions each round, you only lose the ability to make the Attack Action used to perform this maneuver.

+Each time you use this maneuver against a target, they gain a +1 to defend against it until a week has passed since the last time you used the maneuver against them.

 Only usable with hand-to-hand attacks.